DEFINITION CONCEPT GRAPH CONCEPT DESCRIPTIONS TEXTUAL SYNTAX CONTENT MANAGEMENT

-CONCEPT DOMAIN - EA Pattern - Business System Operating Model
+CONCEPT DOMAIN - SOF - Business System Operating Pattern

 Description

-The EA Pattern - Business System Operating Model domain defines concepts and relationships used to model how a Business System operates/functions in its Operating Eco-System..
+The SOF - Business System Operating Pattern domain defines concepts and relationships used to model how a Business System operates/functions in its Operating Eco-System..

 It includes Business Systems, System Processes, Business System Interaction Processs, System Rules, Functionality(ies), Information Outcome Events.